bripperg/tell_stories_CMU/README.md

 2. Link to [DataViz3](https://bripperg.github.io/tell_stories_CMU/dataviz3.html)
 3. Link to [Final Project](https://bripperg.github.io/tell_stories_CMU/final_project_BrentRipperger.html)

-# What I hope to learn from telling stories with data
+# What do I hope to learn from telling stories with data?

 1. Additional tools at my disposal when creating visualizations.
 To date, my only tools are PowerPoint, Prezi, Power BI, and Excel.